-Those planning to rent a property in New York must go through an application process to demonstrate their ability to pay rent.
+Those planning to rent a property in New York must go through an application process to demonstrate their ability to pay rent before reaching a commercial or residential lease agreement.
 Therefore, landlords should know how to create a form to obtain information about a prospective tenant's finances or rental history.

 Property managers or owners in New York can use a rental application to determine whether to rent a house or apartment to a third party.
 In addition, these documents can provide contact information or references when a tenant does not pay the monthly rent, disappears, or breaks any rules.